SAG-GithubApprentice/pandas-challenge-1/README.md

     Overview:
         This Python script performs an analysis of a client dataset using Pandas Library.
 The dataset includes information about clients, orders, items, and costs.
 The analysis covers data cleaning, column renaming, and the creation of additional columns for insights into spending, shipping costs, and profits.

+    Summary:
+        In this analysis of the client dataset, I transformed the data by renaming columns for clarity and calculating additional metrics like line subtotals, shipping prices, and total profits.
+I confirmed the accuracy of my calculations against provided receipts.
+I identified key insights, including the top 5 clients' total spending, shipping costs, revenues, and profits, and presented the results in a clear manner.

 Key Operations

     Data Cleaning and Exploration: